duaraghav8/dockershrink-cli/README.md

 4. Initialize dockershrink with your API Key.

-Copy your platform API Key from your account dashboard once you log into dockershrink.
+Copy your API Key from your dashboard once you log into dockershrink.
 Then run the following command in your terminal:

 ```bash